sxlxc/Hakyllsite/posts/matroidgirth.md

     For the 2/3-sum case we need to find in at least one of the summands the minimum circuit that contains a common element $e$.
 However, finding such a minimum circuit is regular matroids is not known to be polynomially solvable.
     To understand what's happening here we need to ~~look into Seymour's proof~~.

-    > *I finally realized that one didn't need to understand Seymour's 55-page paper to see why the desired operations can be done in polynomial time...
+    > *I finally realized that one doesn't need to understand Seymour's 55-page paper to see why the desired operations can be done in polynomial time...
 Readers who are not interested in the proof should skip this blockquote.*
     >
     >   The proof of [@regulardecomp] has 3 parts:
     >   1. There is a special 10-element regular matroid $R_{10}$ such that any regular matroid can be obtained by 1/2-sums from regular matroids without $R_{10}$ minor and copies of $R_{10}$.